For court

 A short affidavit of authenticity if your attorney asks

 Some jurisdictions ask for a one-paragraph statement that you exported the messages from your own device and have not altered them.
-Your attorney will tell you whether you need one, and provide a template if so.
+Your attorney will tell you whether you need one and provide a template.

 -